dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

         The number of dumps to collect from the target process.
 Defaults to 1 if not specified.

     -o, --output
         The path where collected dumps should be written.
-Defaults to .\dumpNNNN.dmp on windows and ./coreNNNN on Linux\Mac if not specified.
-NNNN is an increasing 4 digit counter for each dump, for example .\dump0003.dmp.
-If the output_dump_path specifies a directory then dump files are written to that directory with the same dumpNNNN[.dmp] naming format.
-Specifying an exact filename is only permitted when capturing a single dump.
+Defaults to '.\dump_YYYYMMDD_HHMMSS.dmp' on Windows and '.\core_YYYYMMDD_HHMMSS' on Linux where YYYYMMDD is Year/Month/Day and HHMMSS is Hour/Minute/Second.
+This option is a directory if an existing directory, ends with '\' or '/', or if the --number or --interval-sec options are specified, otherwise it is an exact file name.",

     --type
         The dump type determines the kinds of information that are collected from the process.
-There are two types: heap - A large and relatively comprehensive dump containing module lists, thread lists, all stacks, exception information, handle information, and all memory except for mapped images. mini - A small dump containing module lists, thread lists, exception information and all stacks.
+There are two types: heap - A large and relatively comprehensive dump containing module lists, thread lists, all stacks, exception information, handle information, and all memory except for mapped images. triage - A small dump containing module lists, thread lists, exception information and all stacks.

         If not specified 'heap' is the default.

      Examples:

-       > dotnet-dump collect --process-id 1902 --number 2 --type mini --output ~/dumps/go/here/
+        $ dotnet dump collect --process-id 1902 --number 2 --type triage --output ~/dumps/go/here/
-       Writing:     ~/dumps/go/here/core0001
+        Writing triage dump to file ~/dumps/go/here/core_20190226_135837
+        Written 98983936 bytes (24166 pages) to core file

 ...
 10 seconds pass (the default time interval)

-       > dotnet-dump collect --process-id 1902 --number 2 --type mini --output ~/dumps/go/here/
-       Writing:     ~/dumps/go/here/core0001
-       Writing:     ~/dumps/go/here/core0002
-       Complete
+        Writing triage dump to file ~/dumps/go/here/core_20190226_135850
+        Written 98959360 bytes (24160 pages) to core file Complete

 ANALYZE